 17.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials, or parking of construction machinery or contractors' vehicles must not occur within the existing internal roads.
+Storage of materials, or parking of construction machinery or contractors' vehicles must not occur within Aquila Drive and Willowdale Drive.